In small businesses, productivity is king.

 The most common strategy for network design is the “Top Down”.

-This refers to start at the top of the OSI Layer triangle and working your way down.
-So, first, you look at what programs, devices and applications the network has to deal with (Layer 7) then working out how to support that.
+This refers to starting at the top of the OSI Layer triangle and working your way down.
+So, first, you look at what programs, devices and applications the network has to deal with (Layer 7) then work out how to support that.

 Network security is a vast project on its own.
 We have a whole section of our blog dedicated to it.